arfevrier/autoTwitchToYouTube/README.md

 Finish setup of YouTubeUploader:
 ```
-youtubeuploader -headlessAuth -filename <not important, for exemple /proc/cpuinfo>
+youtubeuploader -headlessAuth -filename <not important, for example /proc/cpuinfo>
 ```

 ## Define the Twitch User